Stav30/HelloWorld/README.md

 # HelloWorld
-Practice Rep w aug 2022 version of g desktop
+Practice Repo with august 2022 version of github desktop